European mobile operators share data for coronavirus fight

 "If people remain as mobile as they were until a week ago, it will be difficult to contain the virus," Wieler, president of the Robert Koch Institute, said on Wednesday.

-Germany was entering the epidemic's exponential phase, Wieler added, warning that without progress in reducing person-to-person contacts, as many as 10 million people could be infected in two or three months.
+Germany is entering the epidemic's exponential phase, Wieler added, warning that without progress in reducing person-to-person contacts, as many as 10 million people could be infected in two or three months.

-Germany's coronavirus cases jumped by more than 1,000 overnight to 8,198.
-There have been 12 fatalities.
+However, privacy advocates are sceptical about whether sharing customer data is useful or proportionate, even in a time of crisis.
+One said that, if people know their phones are being tracked, they will just leave them at home.

+"I strongly doubt the value of sharing such customer information," said opposition Greens lawmaker Tabea Roessner.

 ITALY, AUSTRIA